amorphic/tosr0x/README.md

 Projects
 ----------------------

-This module will form the basis of my forthcoming thermostat framework, [braubuddy](https://github.com/amorphic/braubuddy).
+This module is supported by [braubuddy](http://braubuddy.org), a temperature monitoring framework written in Python..